chicken curry recipe

 How to make Chicken Curry

-• Cover and cook on a medium to low flame till the chicken is soft cooked and the curry turns thick.
+• Cover and cook on a medium flame till the chicken is soft cooked and the curry/gravy turns thick.
+When the chicken is cooked completely it will fall off the bone easily.

-• You can also add another ½ tsp garam masala at this stage if you feel it is less in flavors.
+• Taste the curry & add more salt if needed.
+You can also add another ½ tsp garam masala at this stage if you feel it is less in flavors.

 • Lastly garnish with coriander leaves, cover and off the heat.
 Serve chicken curry with butter naan or jeera rice.